fbpx

 Copper redhorse

 The copper redhorse is a fish endemic to Quebec.
 The species spawns in the Richelieu River.
 Once it reaches adulthood, it feeds in aquatic grass beds in the St. Lawrence River and Lake Saint-Pierre.
 The new container terminal will encroach on 1 ha of the adult copper redhorse’s feeding grounds.
-The MPA is planning a number of measures to offset twice this impact, in collaboration with various partner organizations.
-Examples include the creation of habitats conducive to aquatic grass beds; a project to improve water quality in a subwatershed of the Richelieu River; an incentive program for research on copper redhorse reproduction; and a program designed to raise river users’ awareness of recreational boating best practices.
+The Port of Montreal is planning a number of measures to offset this residual impact in a ratio of 4:1, in collaboration with various partner organizations.
+Examples of current or upcoming initiatives include:

-Since 2022, the Fédération de l'Union des producteurs agricoles de la Montérégie has been working on a concrete project in the Séraphin-Choquette Creek watershed, a tributary of the Richelieu River, the copper redhorse's main known breeding site.
-Financed by the MPA, this initiative aims to contribute to the recovery of the species, notably through eco-responsible agricultural practices.
-Want to know more about this project?
-Find out more here (French only).
+• A project to improve water quality in a subwatershed of the Richelieu River.
+The Fédération de l'Union des producteurs agricoles de la Montérégie (UPA) has been working on a concrete project in the Séraphin-Choquette Creek watershed, a tributary of the Richelieu River, which is the copper redhorse's main known breeding site.
+This initiative, financed by the Port of Montreal between 2022 and 2026, aims to contribute to the recovery of the species, notably through eco-responsible agricultural practices.

 Aiming for Net-zero